-Stroke Rehabilitation & Recovery
+Stroke Rehabilitation and Recovery

 Stroke survivors recover differently.
 Some survivors take years to recover, slowly improving over time.
 Sometimes a stroke can cause temporary or permanent disabilities depending on which part of the brain was affected and how long blood flow was blocked from the brain.